 Urine must have had more alkali.
 Its pH went up, meaning fewer hydronium ions.

-But this is all indirect and conversational.
+But this is too indirect, too conversational.
 Charming, perhaps, but not what one hopes for.

 If I am to fully narrate what happened, I need to enlarge the circle of our mutual acquaintances.